apetenchea/cdroot/source/_posts/sivananda-yoga-teachers-training-course.md

 our last walking meditation at the nearby lake, which was very blissful.
 I felt so grateful for the experience, there was no room for sadness.
 I took the train back to Chennai, where I met some of my friends again, as we were all going to the airport.
 I was very happy to spend some more time with a group of fellow ashram yogis from Iran, whose flight was at a similar time.
 That departure was indeed hard, I can tell you that.
-I was the last to arrive at the gate.
+I was the last to arrive at the boarding gate.

 ![Morning](https://raw.githubusercontent.com/apetenchea/cdroot/master/source/_posts/sivananda-yoga-teachers-training-course/media/morning-fog.jpg)

 ## After

-To be continued...
+It took me a while to fully recover.
+I lost some weight, I was feeling quite hungry.
+I was also a bit sad, as I missed my friends from the ashram.
+But nevertheless, I immediately applied to become a yoga teacher (part-time).
+The course focused a lot on the importance of teaching, and they really made us feel confident in our ability to do so.
+For sure, you are not going to become a yoga master in only one month, but you'll have a good foundation to build upon.
+Any chance to polish your teaching skills is great.
+I led my first yoga class on 12th of February 2024, at [D'Point Studio](https://dpointstudio.ro/).
+Now I can tell you that, with every class, it gets better and better.
+So my advice is, if you're thinking about it, just go for it.
+You'll be fine.

+> Om Tat Sat